explodingcamera/tinywasm/ARCHITECTURE.md

 # TinyWasm Architecture

 TinyWasm follows the general runtime model described in the [WebAssembly specification](https://webassembly.github.io/spec/core/exec/runtime.html).
-It is a stack-based interpreter with a compact internal bytecode, width-specific value stacks, and configurable linear-memory backends.
+It is a stack-based interpreter with a compact internal bytecode, width-specific value stacks, and a contiguous `Vec`-backed linear memory.

 ## Execution Pipeline